flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 The `Block` field will be populated with a calculated fuel amount.

 * Press LSK3R again to confirm the fuel.
-* We should load this amount of fuel via the EFB or AOC option.
+* We should load this amount of fuel via the EFB.

 ^^SimBrief OFP^^

 We can use the planned block fuel stated on the OFP which in this case is `3091 KG`.

 * Using the keypad type in `3.1` and press LSK2R
-* We should load this amount of fuel via the EFB or AOC option.
+* We should load this amount of fuel via the EFB option.

 ![mcdu16](../assets/beginner-guide/mcdu/mcdu16.png){loading=lazy}